 We strive to handle as many files as possible and to transcode them successfully the first time and generally recommend against resubmitting files that fail.
-Only jobs with the errors listed below should be automatically retried, and we request that you not repeatedly retry jobs that have encountered the same error twice.
+We request that you not repeatedly retry jobs that have encountered the same error twice.
 Instead, please contact us with the job ID and we'll gladly investigate the file for you.
 Resubmitting jobs indiscriminately is never advised, and doing so may result in limitations being placed on your Zencoder account.

 The reason we ask that you not resubmit all failed files is due of the additional load it places on Zencoder and the resources it consumes.
 We do not charge for failed jobs, but they fill space on our encoders while we attempt to process them, which can affect our ability to get to other jobs as efficiently as possible.
 By not resubmitting failed files you help us keep prices down for you while continuing to offer fast, efficient encoding.